 In the world of mattresses, are there any two factors more important than firmness and feel?
 We’d argue no. Let’s see how these two beds compare.

 How Firm Are The Mint & Casper Mattresses?

-Even though the Mint has a fairly firm transition layer and base layer, the Adaptive Foam found in the mattress’ top layer gives it a softer-than-average firmness.
-We scored it a 6/10 on the firmness scale.
+Even though the Mint has a fairly firm transition layer and base layer, the Adaptive Foam found in the mattress’ top layer gives it a medium-firm feel.
+We scored it a 6.5/10 on the firmness scale.

 The Casper garnered a Medium Firm score of 7/10, although the Zoned Support is going to make the bed feel firmer or softer depending on sleeping position.
 The center of the transition layer is firmer than the rest, so the mattress will firmest for back and stomach sleepers and softer for side sleepers.